‘Make up their own minds’: Pentagon releases first tranche of UFO files

 Trump has framed the initiative as part of an effort to create more transparency, in line with his previous orders to release records related to the assassinations of President John F Kennedy, his brother, Senator Robert F Kennedy and civil rights leader Martin Luther King Jr. Those files offered few new details beyond what was already known.

-His February order to release files on UFOs and unidentified aerial phenomena (UAP) came amid a surge in attention after former US President Barack Obama said during a podcast interview that aliens were “real”, although he had not seen one and none were being held in government facilities.
+Trump’s February order to release files on UFOs and unidentified aerial phenomena (UAP) came amid a surge in attention after former US President Barack Obama said during a podcast interview that aliens were “real”, although he had not seen one and none were being held in government facilities.

 Obama later clarified that he “saw no evidence during my presidency that extraterrestrials have made contact with us”.